 Then, if you’re interested in finding out more about the 80/20 rule for eating, please check out the next two posts in the series, how you follow the 80/20 rule for eating and then our example meal plan and typical week living this lifestyle in how we follow the 80/20 rule.

-Please remember to subscribe for weekly healthy recipes and more to come on the 80/20 lifestyle!
+Please remember to subscribe (details below) for weekly healthy recipes and more to come on the 80/20 lifestyle!

 Recently, an Instagram follower asked me to explain exactly what the 80/20 rule for eating is.

 We all want to look good and to be as healthy and as fit as we can, but do we really want to be caught in a never ending cycle of following fad diets, starving and denying ourselves the treats in life just to try and reach this level of happiness?
-I know Lynne and I don’t.
+I know we don’t!

 For example, cake.
 I love cake. 😀 However, if I ate cake whenever I wanted to I would be the size of a house!
 Being the size of a house would make me miserable, I’d feel unhappy, be extremely self-conscious, be unhealthy, unfit and caught in that swirling cycle of self-loathing.